Interview with Joe Lemonge: “My will to resist saves me”

 This morning, Mariana Gómez had her hearing at the Criminal and Correctional Court of Appeals in the City of Buenos Aires.
 Early on, activists and family members gathered at Viamonte 1147 to support the 25-year-old and her wife, Rocío Girat, both victims of police violence in an incident last October that resulted in Mariana's indictment and asset seizure for "resisting authority and assault."

-The muxes, an ancient transgender identity
+The muxes, a millennia-old transgender identity